Dre Campbell Farm

 To control black rot, pruning infected plant parts is key.
 As soon as you spot it on your plant, cut off any infected leaves and fruits.

 Remove the pruned parts from the area around your plant to avoid re-infection.
-Do not compost them.
+Also, remember not to compost them.

 2. Baking Soda Spray